LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn3/reading/form-intro/index.md

       }
    ```

-1. Now when a user types text into the form field, the state of the component is continually changed and the words the user types appears in the `<p>` element.
+1. Now when a user types text into the form field, the state of the component is continually changed and the words the user types appear in the `<p>` element.
 1. Time to handle submission!
 We are going to set up a second event handler for this.

    ```jsx {linenos=table}